heanuea/Mnist-Digit-Reader-/README.md

+# **_About Me_**

+My name is Alan Heanue I am a 4th year software development Studying in the Galway-Mayo Intitute of Technology This is one of 5 modules i am Working on this semester it focuses mainly on emerging technologies and how these technologies can be used for industry based usage

 # **_About Flask Python Digit Reader_**

 The web app is written in Python using the Flask web framework.
 I use JavaScript to collect drawings in an HTML canvas element and Machine Learning (ML) for handwritten digit recognition.
 The digit recognizer is a Convolutional Neural Network (CNN) trained on the MNIST dataset using the Tensorflow software library.